WebSocket Proxy

 • maxBufferSizenumber (default 1048576, i.e. 1 MiB).
 Maximum number of bytes buffered per peer while the upstream is still connecting.
 String frames are accounted at their UTF-8 worst case (3 bytes per UTF-16 code unit) to avoid undercounting multi-byte content.
 When exceeded, the peer is closed with code 1009 (Message Too Big).
 Set to 0 to disable.

 • connectTimeoutnumber (default 10000).
-Milliseconds to wait for the upstream WebSocket handshake to complete.
+Milliseconds to wait for the upstream WebSocket handshake to complete — and, for an async target resolver, for the resolver to settle.
 If exceeded, the peer is closed with code 1011.
 Set to 0 to disable.

 • WebSockettypeof WebSocket (default globalThis.WebSocket).
 Custom WebSocket constructor used to dial the upstream.
 Falls back to the global when omitted; throws at setup time if neither is available.